Effective Date: May 1, 2017

 1.)
 An IT service offered as an enterprise managed services (EMS) through GTA or DOAS shall be an information technology standard service.

-b.)
-Agencies desiring to implement a service apart from the EMS with a security categorization of MODERATE must obtain an exemption from this standard from the State CIO.
+a.)
+Agencies desiring to implement a service apart from the EMS with a security categorization of LOW/MODERATE must obtain an exemption from this standard from the State CIO. *Agencies shall submit a System Security Plan (SSP) if the request is approved

 3.)
 In order to acquire cloud services, an agency shall adhere to the following governance processes: